What Is Calisthenics?

 2. Bodyweight calisthenics:

-As the name suggests, bodyweight calisthenics involve exercises that use your own bodyweight as resistance.
+As the name suggests, bodyweight calisthenics uses your own bodyweight as resistance in order to build size and strength.

 Note that the key here still being resistance.